 \subsection{Taxonomy}

 To have an overall view of this field and allow comparison of various techniques in a qualitative way, we propose taxonomy to categorize the existing works of controllable deep data generation techniques.
-Specifically, according to how the generation process is triggered, the proposed taxonomy has two main classes of works: 1) \textit{controllable generation from scratch} and 2) \textit{transformation from data}.
+Specifically, according to how the generation process is triggered, the proposed taxonomy has two main classes of works: 1) \textit{controllable generation from scratch} and 2) \textit{transformation from source data}.
+Specifically, controllable generation from scratch aims to generate data where specific attributes or features of the generated data can be controlled or guided by the user.
+Transformation from source data, by contrast, aims to transform from the data in the source domain to the data in the target domain while preserving target properties~\citep{guo2022graph}.
 Each class is further divided into subcategories based on how the property-control signal is introduced to the model.
-The detailed taxonomy including the subcategories of each aspect is presented in Figure \ref{fig:taxonomy}.
-The comprehensive introduction of controllable generation from scratch and transformation from data will be provided in Section~\ref{sec:gen} and Section~\ref{sec:trans}, respectively.
+The detailed taxonomy including the subcategories of each aspect is presented in Fig. \ref{fig:taxonomy}.
+The comprehensive introduction of controllable generation from scratch and transformation from source data will be provided in Section~\ref{sec:gen} and Section~\ref{sec:trans}, respectively.
 In addition to the proposed taxonomy, we summarize the peer-reviewed publications following the aforementioned taxonomy in Table \ref{tab:data_summary}.

-\subsection{Performance evaluations}
+\subsection{Performance Evaluations}

 The evaluation of the performance of controllable deep data generation consists of two parts: (1) \textit{data-quality evaluation} evaluates the general quality of generated data and (2) \textit{property-controllability evaluation} evaluates how well the properties are controlled.